AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/upgrade-xml-documentation.md

 **Install version 4.6.0**

-1. Download 4.6.0 version package from [Adobe Software Distribution Portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html).
+Download the 4.6.0 version package from [Adobe Software Distribution Portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html) and follow the instructions provided in [Installation and post-installation upgrade workflow](#installation-and-post-installation-upgrade-workflow) to complete the upgrade process.

+## Installation and post-installation upgrade workflow

+### Install the version package

+Peform the following steps to install the version package:

-1. Install version 4.6.0 package.
+1. Install the version package on which you want to upgrade.
 1. You can choose to HIT the trigger to start the translation map upgrade job.
 For details, see [Enable trigger of script via a Servlet](#enable-trigger-of-script-via-a-servlet).

 1. After you complete the package installation, wait for the following message\(s\) in the logs: